Trouble at Bragg

 According to those reports, two men were killed and at least three, a white MP and two Black soldiers, were wounded.

-The two dead servicemen were Private Ned Turman (27) of Bamberg, South Carolina, and Sergeant E.L.
-Hargrove (20) of Corsicana, Texas.
+The two dead servicemen were Private Ned Turman (27) of Bamberg, South Carolina (76th Coastal Artillery Regiment) and Sergeant Elwyn Hargrove (20) of Corsicana, Texas.
 All early reports indicated Turman being “a negro” while Hargrove’s race (white) needed no mentioning.

 The bus was stopped at the intersection of Hay and Hillsboro Streets, at the entrance to “Little Harlem.”
 Military Police were no strangers to being called to these buses when Black soldiers vocally objected to their treatment by drivers.